jakatz87/Election_Analysis/README.md

 ![image](https://github.com/jakatz87/Election_Analysis/blob/main/Resources/County%20Turnout%20Print%20Results.png)

-We now create another separate "for" loop to repeat the process to print the candidate results and winner.
+I now create another separate "for" loop to repeat the process to print the candidate results and winner.
 First, the header for the text file:
 ```
  candidate_header=("\n"